chocmake/MGSV-Custom-Texture-Path-Hex-Replacer/README.md

 - [GzsTool (BobDoleOwndU version)](https://github.com/BobDoleOwndU/GzsTool/releases/latest) or [QuickHash](https://github.com/BobDoleOwndU/QuickHash/releases/latest)
 - [XVI32 hex editor](http://www.chmaas.handshake.de/delphi/freeware/xvi32/xvi32.htm)

 > Note: As of v0.3 of the script there's a setting to use QuickHash for the hex function instead.
-Open the script in a text editor and change `set usequickhash=no` to `set usequickhash=yes`.
+If you'd prefer to use it open the script in a text editor and change `set usequickhash=no` to `set usequickhash=yes`.

 ***